 The Anchor has received testimonies from students alleging sexual harassment and assault while studying at Falmouth University and the University of Exeter’s Cornwall campuses.
 Over 30 testimonies specifically described sexual assault.

-The group Everyone’s Invited last month shared the names of 86 UK universities from which they had received anonymous testimonies from students detailing their experiences of sexual harassment and assault.
+The group Everyone’s Invited last month shared the names of 86 UK universities from which it had received anonymous testimonies from students describing their experiences of sexual harassment and assault.
 Both Falmouth and Exeter were listed, and Exeter led with 65 testimonies submitted within one week.
 The group’s website claims that over 15,000 anonymous testimonies have been submitted since March.